 Relief globes

-Sonnenberg, school for visually handicapped childs and adolescents, Baar
+Sonnenberg, school for visually handicapped children and adolescents, Baar

-Globes were thee-dimensional representations of the earth.
-But if you consequently would reproduce the world you should create a relief globe that considers also the terrain surface of the earth.
-So, relief globes were the only consequent representations of the earth, if there would not be the problem of exaggeration: Even Mt.
-Everest would be so tiny in a globe of a diameter of some decimetres, so that it is inevitable to exaggerate a relief globe.
-As larger the scale as less the exaggeration can be.
+Globes are three-dimensional representations of the earth.
+But if you want to reproduce the globe realistically you should create a relief globe that also considers the terrain surface of the earth.
+At times vertical exaggeration is employed to make the relief globes more perceivable.
+Even Mt.
+Everest would be so tiny on a globe of a diameter of some decimetres that it is inevitable to exaggerate a relief globe.
+The larger the scale, the less the exaggeration can be.
 Most suitable is a carefully chosen graduated exaggeration, which emphasizes the flat regions like coastal areas and hilly landforms without distorting the high mountains too much [1].
-Often, on relief globes the landmasses are as well moulded as the sea floor.
+Often, on relief globes both the landmasses and the sea floor are moulded.

-The construction of a relief globe is rather complicated and different methods and materials are adopted.
-The first relief globes of the earth date of the 18th century.
-They were constructed in France in 1752 by Philippe Buache and in 1777 by his pupil Pierre Lartigue (1744 about 1828).
-In Germany, Karl Wilhelm Kummer (1785 1855) made a relief globe in Berlin 1820 [2].
-Sometimes, relief globes were created for blinds.
-The oldest wooden relief globe of the USA for example was made for this purpose in 1837 [3].
+The construction of a relief globe is rather complicated and different methods and materials have been adopted.
+The first relief globes in the world date to the 18th century.
+They were constructed in France in 1752 by Philippe Buache and in 1777 by his pupil Pierre Lartigue (1744 until ~1828).
+In Germany, Karl Wilhelm Kummer (1785–1855) made a relief globe in Berlin in 1820 [2].
+After sometime, relief globes were created for the blind as well.
+The oldest wooden relief globe from the USA for example was made for this purpose in 1837 [3].

 Not only the surface of the earth has been depicted in relief globes, but also other orbs were constructed as models.
-The first known relief globes were models of one half of the moon [4] and in the 1960ies, the moon landing expeditions were prepared using lunar relief models, whole globes [5] and sections envisaged as landing places [6].
+The first known relief globes were models of one half of the moon [4] and in the 1960s the moon landing expeditions were prepared using lunar relief models; whole globes [5] and sections were envisaged as landing places [6].

-Until the first launch of a satellite in the 1950ies, a relief globe was the only way to show the whole terrestrial globe at a glance and to depict the relations between the continents in their real proportions [7].
+Until the first satellite launch in the 1950s, a relief globe was the only way to show the whole terrestrial globe at a glance and to depict the relations between the continents in their real proportions [7].

-Today, one common production technique uses the method of thermoplastic relief moulding.
-Several segments (at least two hemispheres) were vacuum-formed separately and then merged together.
-Relief globes sizes range from a few centimetres diameter to several meters.
+Today, a common production technique uses the method of thermoplastic relief moulding.
+Several segments (at least two hemispheres) are vacuum-formed separately and then merged together.
+Relief globe sizes range from a few centimetres diameter to several metres.

 [1] Briesemeister, William A..
 Some three-dimensional relief globes.
 1957. p.258.
 Imhof, Eduard.
 Kartenverwandte Darstellungen der Erdoberfläche.
 1963.
 S.92,93.